pynec/Ms.SSLI/README.md

 Next step:
 1. Test the simulation script
-2. Finish the exclude() method in the optimized simulation script
+2. Finish the exclude() method in the optimized missingness script

+Update 2/5/2021

+Very exciting progress!
+Tested the simulation script on the optimized missingness script, and it worked!!
+It outputs the 5 loci (with all of the AD values) that are sex specific.

+Also added a method to the missingness script that outputs the actual loci, not just a matrix of AD values (method = get_SNP_IDs).

+Next step:
+1. Finish exclude() method in the optimized missingness script.
+2. Try testing with larger real dataset